 If a club or student organization of the College uses a social media platform, the Faculty Advisor of the club/organization will be ultimately responsible for its content.
 They will not be responsible for links/ads/pages of a student's individual profile connected to the official group site.

 Furthermore, student organizations utilizing Facebook should use a "group" rather than a "page"

-unless an exception is granted by the Director of Public Relations and Marketing.
+unless an exception is granted by the Chief Communications Officer.